SanjaBozic/expenses-manager/README.md

 - **Grids:**
   Expenses and income are displayed in editable tables.
 You can add, edit, or delete rows inline.

-  Also, you can export the grid data to excel of PDF.
+  Also, you can export the grid data to excel or PDF.

   Excel export: